-At Carlisle Family & Cosmetic Dentistry, we pride ourselves as keeping up with the latest specialty dental treatments and technology, but especially when it directly benefits our patients.
+At Carlisle Family & Cosmetic Dentistry, we pride ourselves in keeping up with the latest advanced dental treatments and technology, especially when it directly benefits our patients.
 Every day, the people of Cumberland County get to benefit from our modern approach to dental care, and you can do the exact same by giving us a call today.
-Read on below to learn more about some of the state-of-the-art instruments and treatments that you’ll find in our dental office!
+Read on to learn more about some of the state-of-the-art instruments and treatments that you’ll find in our dental office!

-Dentists pay close attention to all of your oral structures during routine exams, not just your teeth and gums.
+Dr. Neslund and Dr. Benner pays close attention to all of your oral structures during routine exams, not just your teeth and gums.
 Jaw problems are far more common than you’d think, especially for people who have uneven bites or damaged tooth enamel.
-During your exam, our dentists will closely examine your jaw and the joints that attach it to the skull, known as the temporomandibular joints (TMJ.)
+During your exam, Dr. Neslund or Dr. Benner will closely examine your jaw and the joints that attach it to the skull, known as the temporomandibular joints (TMJ.)
 These joints allow for complex movements of your jaw, but they can easily become overworked if your bite is uneven.
-Dr. Neslund and Dr. Weed can diagnose problems with your jaw and prescribe treatment that works for you.
+Dr. Neslund and Dr. Benner can diagnose problems with your jaw and prescribe treatment that works for you.
 This includes occlusal adjustments and/or occlusal splints designed to remove this stress and reduce your symptoms, whether they be jaw pain, clicking and popping of the jaw, or chronic headaches.

 Have you ever wondered exactly what your dentist sees during your exam?
-Not sure why you may need a specific treatment, whether it’s a filling, crown or other restoration or procedure?
+Not sure why you may need a filling, crown or other restoration/procedure?
 Our dental office utilizes the Acteon Sopro Care intraoral camera to capture detailed, close-up images of your teeth, gums and any other oral structures you may have questions about.
 These images are then displayed on a nearby monitor for easy viewing.